jozsefszalma/jozsefszalma/resume.md

 ## Project Highlights

-- Built a NLP text embedding system that is capable of comparing products based on materials, colors and other product data with the capability to weight the importance of each input.
+- Built a NLP text embedding system capable of comparing products based on materials, colors and other product data with the capability to weight the importance of each input.
   - Tech stack: Databricks, Transformers, PySpark

 - Built a multi-modal search engine capable of mapping natural language search terms to product images